by The Backseat View

 1. A weekend in Atlanta always revolves around an event so buying tickets to the concert, game or play is the first step.

-2. Select 2-3 options a day that my Atlanta Travel Guide provides for a basic itinerary.
+2. Select 2-3 options a day from the Atlanta Travel Guide for a basic itinerary.

 3. Then, choose a hotel near your attractions or in Buckhead.